polystat/py2eo/README.md

 We have [handwritten tests](https://github.com/polystat/py2eo/tree/master/transpiler/src/test/resources/org/polystat/py2eo/transpiler) that are divided into groups by type: functional (also divided into groups by constructs in accordance with the language specification), integration tests (tests for the polystat analyzer), "negative" tests, etc.

 [Functional tests](https://github.com/polystat/py2eo/tree/master/transpiler/src/test/resources/org/polystat/py2eo/transpiler/simple-tests), 1600+ lines of code.
 A detailed description of the particular tests is given [on a separate wiki page](https://github.com/polystat/py2eo/wiki/Tests-Structure).
 All these tests go through a full cycle of stages: from generating EO to executing Java.
-Functional tests are grouped by folders corresponding to python syntax constructs we support or are going to support, so we have easy way to calculate overall coverage and `test passes successefully` state.
+Functional tests are grouped by folders corresponding to python syntax constructs we support or are going to support, so we have easy way to calculate overall coverage and `test passes successfully` state.
 Progress is shown in each release description.

 Functional tests prefixed with `eo_blocked_` are known to be blocked by bugs in EO.
 In particular, the test `eo_blocked_nfbce` is blocked by https://github.com/objectionary/eo/issues/1249 , all others are blocked by  https://github.com/objectionary/eo/issues/1127 .

-### For now we support `52.9%` of python syntax and `57.2%` are passed successefully ###
+### For now we support `100%` of python syntax and `100%` are passed successfully ###

+> You can see this in the enabled tests counter CI.
+Go to Actions → Enabled tests counter.
+Select any workflow run and checkout the Run counter step.

 To proof this (run all test and get statistics) on clean `Ubuntu` (20.04+):